PTB-MR/.github/profile/README.md

 ![ShimBildBlau](https://github.com/user-attachments/assets/6afb645d-8913-4d56-9a83-45b9916c3811)

-Lot's of things happening at PTB.
+Lots of things are happening at PTB.
 Check it out!

 ## MR Hardware design and calibration